OfficeDev/office-js-docs-pr/docs/reference/manifest/officetab.md

 |:-----|:-----|:-----|
 |  Group      | Yes |  Defines a group of commands.
 You can add only one group per add-in to the default tab.  |

 The following are valid tab `id` values by host.
-Values in **bold** are supported in both desktop and online (for example, Word 2016 or later for Windows and Word Online).
+Values in **bold** are supported in both desktop and online (for example, Word 2016 or later for Windows and Word web versions).

 ### Outlook